 For Saul, this is a bridge too far, and he kidnaps his son.
 Now on the run, they face an uncertain future with harsh weather conditions and technology failing at every turn.

-The Ice People makes you question a lot of your political views, on topics such as the environment, gender, artificial intelligence, and race.
+makes you question a lot of your political views, on topics such as the environment, gender, artificial intelligence, and race.
 Gee effectively shows contrasting views of a chronological period.
 For example, in the beginning there is contestation about allowing in refugees, but later the wealthy countries find themselves on the other side of the fence, wanting to gain access to warmer climates.

 Maggie Gee's novel is an engaging piece of literature that will make readers reconsider their own political standings, and is excellent choice for book club debates.
 It is something that will remain ever current, because these issues will never go away.